a-b-street/abstreet/docs/design/walking.md

   most reasonable sidewalk cases, this is true.
 Don't need to model more detailed movement.
 As a consequence of this, crosswalk turns never conflict.
   Assume people can weave.

+## Cost of contraflow

+Either duplicate sidewalks in both directions (extra rendering and memory, etc) or have complicated turns and contraflow logic.
+Making trace_route is example of time wasted on contraflow mess.
+Maybe having two directional sides of a sidewalk is nice anyway?